|

 an iterative process, physical and

-view, this is in full accordance with the accounting theory, as will be
+this is in full accordance with the accounting theory, as will be shown

-shown later in the ge- neral mathematical business model.
-S. Eilon attempts
+later in the ge- neral mathematical business model.
+S. Eilon attempts to

 - 8 -

-physical definition of unit costs (see equation (4), which highly weakens
+definition of unit costs (see equation (4), which highly weakens the

 S. Eilon elaborates on this definiton of